Unlawful combatant: Military commissions

 The definition of a lawful enemy combatant is also given, and much of the rest of the law sets out the specific procedures for determining whether a given detainee of the U.S. armed forces is an unlawful enemy combatant and how such combatants may or may not be treated in general and tried for their crimes in particular.
 Among its more controversial provisions, the law stipulates that a non United States citizen held as an enemy combatant or is awaiting such determination may not seek habeas corpus relief.
 Such detainees must simply wait until the military convene a detainee status review tribunal (under the procedures described in the Detainee Treatment Act of 2005).

 Immediately after Bush signed the Act into law, the U.S. Justice Department notified the U.S. Court of Appeals for the District of Columbia that the Court no longer had jurisdiction over a combined habeas case that it had been considering since 2004.
 A notice dated the following day listed 196 other pending habeas cases for which it made the same claim.

 Of the first three war crimes cases brought against Guantanamo Bay detainees under the Military Commissions Act, one resulted in a plea bargain and the two others were dismissed on jurisdictional grounds.

 On 4 June 2007, in two separate cases, military tribunals dismissed charges against detainees who had been designated as "enemy combatants" but not as "unlawful enemy combatants".
-The first case was that of Omar Khadr, a Canadian who had been designated as an "enemy combatant" in 2004.
+The first case was that of Omar Khadr, a Canadian who had been designated as an enemy combatant in 2004.
 Khadr was accused of throwing a grenade during a firefight in Afghanistan in 2002.
 Colonel Peter Brownback ruled that the military tribunals, created to deal with "unlawful enemy combatants", had no jurisdiction over detainees who had been designated only as "enemy combatants".
 He dismissed without prejudice all charges against Khadr.
 Also on 4 June, Captain Keith J. Allred reached the same conclusion in the case of Salim Ahmed Hamdan.

 The United States Department of Defense responded by stating: "We believe that Congress intended to grant jurisdiction under the Military Commissions Act to individuals, like Mr. Khadr, who are being held as enemy combatants under existing C.S.R.T. procedures".
 That position was called "dead wrong" by Specter.

 Supreme Court ruling on Military Commissions Act of 2006

-On 12 June 2008, the Supreme Court ruled, in Boumediene v.
-Bush, 5-4 that Guantanamo captives were entitled to access the US justice system.
+On 12 June 2008, the Supreme Court ruled, in a 5-4 opinion in Boumediene v.
+Bush, that Guantanamo captives were entitled to access the US justice system and to habeas relief.
+The Supreme Court ruled that the Military Commissions Act of 2006 operated as an "unconstitutional suspension" of the writ of habeas corpus.
 Justice Anthony Kennedy wrote in the majority opinion:

 The Court also ruled that the Combatant Status Review Tribunals were "inadequate".
 Ruth Bader Ginsburg, Stephen Breyer, David Souter and John Paul Stevens joined Kennedy in the majority.